CIS-566-Fall-2023/final-project/README.md

 - Week 2:
   - [x] Figure out where to place the walls, ceiling tiles and floor tiles (start off with some default prefabs) (Houdini + Unity - Linda).
-  - [-] Start digital assets generation using procedural modelling: doors and wall panels (Houdini - Tianyi).
+  - [X] Start digital assets generation using procedural modelling: doors and wall panels (Houdini - Tianyi).
-  - [ ] Populate the scene with realistic lighting and other shading effects (Unity - Tianyi).
+  - [X] Populate the scene with realistic lighting and other shading effects (Unity - Tianyi).

 - Week 3 (milestone 2) [due 11/27]:
-  - [ ] Collect/ Create more textures (Online + Substance Designer - Tianyi).
+  - [X] Collect/ Create more textures (Online + Substance Designer - Tianyi).
-  - [ ] Instead of using the same wall/floor/ceiling tiles everywhere, place procedurally generated digital assets with different sizes in the scene (Houdini - Linda).
+  - [X] Instead of using the same wall/floor/ceiling tiles everywhere, place procedurally generated digital assets with different sizes in the scene (Houdini - Linda).
-  - [ ] Create more props and room objects, e.g. toolbox, machine, etc., for the scene (Houdini - Linda).
+  - [X] Create more props and room objects, e.g. toolbox, machine, etc., for the scene (Houdini - Linda).

 - Week 4 (final) [due 12/5]:
   - [x] Figure out where to procedurally place the props in the scene, e.g. around the corner or at the end of the corridor (Houdini - Linda).
-  - [ ] Decorate the scene by placing props and add other post-processing effects (Unity - Tianyi).
+  - [X] Decorate the scene by placing props and add other post-processing effects (Unity - Tianyi).
-  - [ ] Do more testing and fix bugs (Both).
+  - [X] Do more testing and fix bugs (Both).
-  - [ ] Create final renders to showcase and complete README (Both).
+  - [X] Create final renders to showcase and complete README (Both).

 </details>